manojchrsya/cheat-sheet/snippets/01-basic-terminal-commands.md

-// basic commands which can be usefull in day to day for development
+#### Basic commands which can be usefull in day to day for development

 > for below commands we have considered default username as `ubuntu` and ipaddress as `12.12.12.12`

 ```sh